cardboard-iguana/cardboard-iguana.com/log/2022-06-05-aws-deep-dive.md

 [AWS Essentials: Create an AWS Account (YouTube)](https://youtu.be/_siSwgpVQNc)

 Wow, AWS is using *voice calls* for account authentication!
-(At least they're automated...)
+(At least they're automated…)

 ### How to Navigate the AWS Console